Dogs - Dachshund

 An example of black & tan

-The dachshund, or teckel, or worshond, to give it another name, originated in Germany, where they were bred to hunt badger and fox.
-The small dogs were able to get right into the animal's hole and flush it out.
-They have big paws for digging.
-They are great burrowers, and like to burrow into a pile of blankets - or burrow through a hole in the blanket they can get their head stuck and strangle themselves.
+The dachshund originated in Germany, where they were used to hunt badger and animals that live in burrows.
+The dogs were able to get right into the burrow and flush out the animal.
+They have big paws for digging and may dig under a fence.
+They like to burrow under blankets.
+If there is a hole in the blanket they can get their head stuck and strangle themselves.

 Dachshunds have short legs and long, sausage shaped bodies, which has given rise to the nickname, "sausage dog", or in Afrikaans, "worshond."
 The correct name for the breed is "dachshund."

 The coat can be smooth, long, or wire-haired.
 The long haired dog needs a little brushing to keep him at his best.
 Long haired Dachshunds have a wavy, silky coat.

 Dachshunds are popular in South Africa as they fit in well in a town house, or any household.
 It's not advisable to carry puppies around all day, as they need to use their legs in order to develop properly.
 Breeds with long spines can develop spinal trouble, so do be careful about handling your puppy.
 Use two hands to support the pup.
 They should not be allowed to jump down from heights in case they jar the spine.

 As well as there being different coat types, there are two sizes as well!
 A dachshund may be miniature, weighing up to 5 kg, or standard, weighing from 9 to 12 kg.

 Colour: Usually chestnut, or brown & black, or brindle, but there are many other combinations.

 Dachshunds are small dogs, but they have big hearts.
 I'm sure God, the Creator of dogs, loves ALL dogs, small and great.
 As the Bible says, "Praise our God, all his servants and you that fear him, both small and great!"